pijpijpij/Horrocks/README.md

 They are:
 - `View`.
 The code that is to display data and generally interacts with the user.
 - `Event`.
 A piece of data sent by the UI (`View`) to the system.
 - `Model`.
-A set of data the view is to display.
+The set of data the view is to display.
 - `State`.
-A set of data that represents the state of the view.
-In a lot of screens, `Model` can be used as `State`.
+The set of data that represents the state of the view.
 - `Reducer`.
 A piece of code that contains both data (equivalent to a Redux action) and process (Redux's reducer).
 When applied to a
 `State` this applies its data on to the state and produces a new `State`
 - `ReducerCreator`.
-A piece of code that processes a specific type of UI events and creates `Reducer`s for these events.
+A piece of code that processes a specific type of UI events and creates `Reducer`s for this type of event.
 - `Engine`: the code that collects the `Reducer`s emitted by `ReducerCreator`s and applies then to the current `State`.
 It also calculate the `Model` from the `state` and emits it.